patrickt/configurant/README.md

 ## Thanks

 Kelsey Hightower's `envconfig` served as the primary source of inspiration.
-The idea to use `higgledy` came from me finding [`harg`](https://hackage.haskell.org/package/harg), though `configurant` is less ambitious and has fewer dependencies than `harg`, being intended only for environment variable parsing, and I didn't look at `harg`'s implementation'.
+The idea to use `higgledy` came from me finding [`harg`](https://hackage.haskell.org/package/harg), though I didn't look at its implementation: `harg` does much more than `configurant` does but has a larger dependency footprint.